Consulting vs. Trading vs. Entrepreneurship: Got Lifestyle?

 You get paid significantly less in management consulting than in trading; the gap may not be huge in your first year or two, but it increases more and more over time.

-A trader might start out in the low 6-figures and reach the 7-figure range in between 5 and 10 years, and sometimes earlier than that, assuming good performance.
+If you make the sales & trading vs investment banking comparison, a trader might start out in the low 6-figures and reach the 7-figure range in between 5 and 10 years, and sometimes earlier than that, assuming good performance.